cometchat/chat-sdk-ionic/README.md

 <hr/>

-📝 Please refer to our [Developer Documentation](https://prodocs.cometchat.com/docs/cordova-ionic-quick-start) for more information on how to configure the CometChat Pro SDK and implement various features using the same.
+📝 Please refer to our [Developer Documentation](https://prodocs.cometchat.com/docs/cordova-ionic-quick-start) for more information on how to configure the CometChat SDK and implement various features using the same.

 <hr/>